LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/capture-user-data-for-externally-hosted-activities.md

 > **https ://videoplayer.yourorganization.com/player/Mod101_AM01?userId={userId}&email={email}&firstName={firstName}&lastName={lastName}**

-When Student X watches the video from the TMS, you would be given the following information from Student X's account:
+When a student watches the video from the TMS, you would be given the following information from the student's account:

 - TMS User ID: **111111**
-- Email: **studentx @anywhere.none**
+- Email: **studentname @anywhere.none**
 - First Name: **Student**
-- Last Name: ** X **
+- Last Name: **Name**